 Applications may incur charges, and you are encouraged to talk to Council’s Right To Information officer to discuss the type of information you are requesting, and any expected costs.

-Applications should be made using the Right to Information and Information Privacy Access Application, and completed applications should be sent to:
+Applications can be made using the Right to Information and Information Privacy Access Application online form.

 RTI/IP Officer